 No, not really.

 "I'm merely surprised," he replied.
-"Slytherins normally keep to their own company."
+"Slytherins normally keep to their own kind."

-"And your type don't normally mix with ours, either," she murmured.
-"How is it that you came to be in the Host Club then?
+"And your type doesn't normally mix with ours, either," she murmured.
+"How is it that you came to be in the Host Club, then?
 I'm sure it's a fascinating story."

 "Why?"
 Ron blurted out.
 "Are you looking to hire him?"

-Harry froze at that suggestion, staring at Ron in utter disbelief for even coming out with.
-The light in Bellatrix's eyes changed - something sly and coy and vicious which made him want to rear back from her pretty face.
+Harry froze at that suggestion, staring at Ron in utter disbelief for even coming out with it.
+The light in Bellatrix's eyes changed – something sly and coy and vicious which made him want to rear back from her pretty face.

 What the hell had he ever done to her!?